 - Fitness and health-related apps

-This category covers expenses that support the overall well-being and physical health of you and your family.
+This category covers expenses that support the overall well-being and physical and mental health of you and your family.
 Types of covered expenses include:

 - Fitness centre/facility membership fees